yu-jiang/yu-jiang.github.io/_posts/notes/2016-01-20-set-up-jekyll-in-windows.md

 ---
 ### To install
 1. Download ruby and dev kit from http://rubyinstaller.org/downloads/
 2. Install both of them.
 When install ruby, it is better to check the option to add the path.
-Install the kit to c:\DevKit
+Install the kit to, for example, `c:\DevKit`
-3. Open cmd, and cd to c:\DevKit
+3. Open cmd, and `cd` to `c:\DevKit`
 4. Run

 	```